 Get people to accept your ideas

 Picture this.
 You have a fantastic idea that you’re pitching to your colleagues.
 Everyone seems to think it’s a creative idea.
 Except, there is one holdout.
 There is always one.
-That one headstrong chap that refuses to acknowledge that you’re perfectly capable of original ideas.
-How do bend this person to your will?
+That one headstrong chap refuses to acknowledge that you’re perfectly capable of original ideas.
+So how do you bend this person to your will?

-The deviously simple trick is to make them think that it was their idea too!
+The deviously simple trick makes them think that it was their idea too!

 That’s right.
 When proposing your idea, always ask for suggestions and inputs from people you know are difficult.
-Get them involved in the creative process and listen to their suggestions.
+Get them involved in the creative process and listen to their requests.
 This will cause them to take ownership of the overall idea as well.
-They will begin to support your idea because it’s their idea too, right?
+They will begin to support your opinion because it’s their idea too.
 Nobody will even see it coming.

 Of course, beware of idea theft.
-With some clever cunning some people might try to take complete credit for your idea, but this is very unlikely.
+Some people might try to take full credit for your idea with some clever cunning, but this is very unlikely.

 Another hack is to nod your head while pitching your idea.
-The hack is that the brain prefers congruency and people will most likely mimic you behaviour.
-In a way, you are priming them to accept your pitch.
+Again, the hack is that the brain prefers congruency, and people will most likely mimic your behavior.
+So in a way, you are priming them to accept your pitch.

 Get people to reveal more information

-For example, instead of asking your child is she ate the ice cream ask her “What did you do after I left you in the kitchen?”
-This way, she is likely to even reveal some details that you may have not noticed initially.
+For example, instead of asking your child if she ate the ice cream, ask her, “What did you do after I left you in the kitchen?”
+This way, she is likely to reveal some details that you may not have noticed initially.